dvorka/hstr/doc/USER-DOCUMENTATION.md

 ## Kill the Last Command
-Using `hh` you can easily delete the last command from history e.g. when you make a typo or write something sensitive:
+Using HSTR you can easily delete the last command from history e.g. when you make a typo or write something sensitive:

 ```
-hh --kill-last-command
+hstr --kill-last-command
 ```

 See configuration section for how to bind this functionality to